awsdocs/amazon-aurora-user-guide/doc_source/USER_DeleteInstance.md

 To delete an empty Aurora DB cluster by using the Amazon RDS API, call the [DeleteDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DeleteDBInstance.html) operation\.

+## Aurora MySQL clusters that are read replicas<a name="USER_DeleteInstance.AuroraReplica"></a>

+For Aurora MySQL, you can't delete a DB instance in a DB cluster if both of the following conditions are true:
++ The DB cluster is a read replica of another Aurora DB cluster\.
++ The DB instance is the only instance in the DB cluster\.

+To delete a DB instance in this case, first promote the DB cluster so that it's no longer a read replica\.
+After the promotion completes, you can delete the final DB instance in the DB cluster\.
+For more information, see [Replicating Amazon Aurora MySQL DB clusters across AWS Regions](AuroraMySQL.Replication.CrossRegion.md)\.

 ## Deleting a DB instance<a name="USER_DeleteInstance.Deleting"></a>

 You can delete a DB instance using the AWS Management Console, the AWS CLI, or the RDS API\.

-The time required to delete a DB instance can vary depending on the backup retention period \(that is, how many backups to delete\), how much data is deleted, and whether a final snapshot is taken\.
+ For Aurora DB clusters, deleting a DB instance doesn't necessarily delete the entire cluster\.
+You can delete a DB instance in an Aurora cluster to reduce compute capacity and associated charges when the cluster isn't busy\.
+For information about the special circumstances for Aurora clusters that have one DB instance or zero DB instances, see [Aurora clusters with a single DB instance](#USER_DeleteInstance.LastInstance) and [Deleting an empty Aurora cluster](#USER_DeleteInstance.Empty)\.

 **Note**
-You can't delete a DB instance when deletion protection is enabled for it\.
+You can't delete a DB cluster when deletion protection is enabled for it\.
 For more information, see [Deletion protection](#USER_DeleteInstance.DeletionProtection)\.
-You can disable deletion protection for a DB instance by modifying its DB cluster\.
+You can disable deletion protection by modifying the DB cluster\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.

 ### Console<a name="USER_DeleteInstance.CON"></a>